Summer Internship Experience Fund (SIEF)

 - Meet with your career consultant to discuss your summer internship.

-- At your CPDC appointment, you must present: your resume, expense report, and internship offer letter.
+- At your CPDC appointment, you must present: your resume, summer expense report, and internship offer letter.

 Where Can I Find an Internship?

 Students are expected to find their own internships for this grant.
 The CPDC has many resources available to students on the website, at workshops and job fairs, and listed on Handshake.
 Students should consider attending our spring career fairs, as well as our early engagement events, Jumpstart and Internship Showcase:

 - Jumpstart - A networking and internship fair for Freshmen and Sophomores, undergraduates only.

 - Internship Showcase - Connect with other students to learn what a great internship experience can do for your job search.

 We also encourage you to meet with your Career Consultant to assist you in this process.
 In addition, check with your academic advisor and network with family and friends to find opportunities.

 |Students can submit applications|